joburn5000/Shortest-Path/md files/log.md

-Prior to 12/03:
+First week of November (11/1 - 11/7):
+- Forming team
 - Looking through projects and picking one
+- Brainstorming session
+- Creating project proposal and contract

+Second week of November (11/8 - 11/14)
 - Changing from A* to FW and Dijkstra's

+Thid week of November: (11/15 - 11/21)
+- Team brainstorming
+- Made a plan for going forward

+Week of Thanksgiving break (11/22-28):
-- Creating project proposal and contract
+- Learning all algorithms and traveral
-- Brainstorming session

-12/03
 - Created FW and other pseudocode (Andrew)
 - Created Dijkstra pseudocode (Steven)
 - Created BFS pseudocode (Josh)

+12/03
 - Team meeting with John Li

 12/04